 How to Write Progress Notes

-All progress notes must include:
+All progress notes should include:

-Degree of participation in activities.
+- Level of participation in activities

-Concerning changes in physical appearance.
+- Notable changes in physical appearance

 Here are some important guidelines to consider when making progress notes:

-Write using the ‘active voice’ rather than ‘passive voice’.
+- Write using the ‘active voice’ rather than ‘passive voice’.
 The active voice places the focus on the doer of the action.

 Here are examples of objective and subjective writing, taken from the same workbook: